extraes/BW-Chaos/README.md

 ### Discord

-#### This requires that you have the Manage Server permission in the server you wish to use this in.
+#### This requires that you have the Manage Server permission in the server you wish to use this in, because you need to add a bot that listens for numbers.

 - Go to the [Discord developer portal](https://discord.com/developers/applications)